Risk-Aware Linear Bandits: Theory and Applications in Smart Order Routing: Introduction

-Despite this, several challenges remain for a broader application of MAB to financial decision-making: \begin{itemize} \item \textbf{Challenge 1.
-Risk and Uncertainty:} Most of the existing works in MAB focus on maximizing the {\it expected total reward} for a (risk-neutral) agent.
+Despite these, several challenges remain for the MAB to capture some {\it main characteristics} of the SOR problem and to be applied to a broader class of decision-making problems in finance: \begin{itemize} \item \textbf{Challenge 1.
+Risk and Uncertainty:} Most of the existing works in the MAB framework focus on maximizing the {\it expected total reward} for a {\it risk-neutral} agent.
 However, in many financial applications, reducing the {\it risk and uncertainty} of the outcome is equally important.
-In the SOR example, many institutional traders and brokers face the requirement of limited uncertainties of the profits and losses (PnLs) made during a given period of time; \item \textbf{Challenge 2.
-Large Action Space:} For many financial decision-making problems, the action space can grow to prohibitively large, which prevents the direct adoption of the canonical MAB setup.
-Again in the SOR problem, for instance, splitting $V$ shares among $d$ venues results in $K= \Theta(V^d)$ different actions This can easily make existing regret guarantee of many existing MAB algorithms vacuous. \end{itemize} To address challenge 1, a recent line of works has started to develop learning algorithms that simultaneously achieve reward maximization and risk minimization.
+In the SOR example, many institutional traders and brokers face the requirement of reducing the risk of their profits and losses (PnLs) or the worst-case losses made during a given period of time; \item \textbf{Challenge 2.
+Large Action Space:} For many financial decision-making problems, the action space can grow to be prohibitively large, which prevents the direct adoption of the canonical MAB setup.
+Again in the SOR problem, for instance, splitting $S$ shares among $d$ venues results in $K= \Theta(S^d)$ different actions.
+This can easily make regret guarantee of many existing MAB algorithms vacuous. \end{itemize} To address \textbf{Challenge 1}, a recent line of works has started to develop learning algorithms that simultaneously achieve reward maximization and risk minimization.
 In these works, a commonly adopted measure that strikes the right balance between these two (potentially conflicting) goals is \emph{mean-variance} \citep{markowitz1952}.
-Since its inception, the mean-variance metric has been widely adopted in many finance applications such as, asset management and portfolio selection \cite{rubinstein2002markowitz,zhou2003markowitz}.
-In the mean-variance measure, the risk is quantified by the variance of the reward (i.e., deviation from the expected reward) and the objective is to minimize a difference between the total variance and the (weighted) expected total reward.
+Since its inception, the mean-variance metric has been widely adopted in many finance applications such as asset management and portfolio selection \citep{rubinstein2002markowitz,zhou2003markowitz}.
+In the mean-variance measure, the risk is quantified by the variance of the reward (\textit{i.e.}, deviation from the expected reward) and the objective is to minimize a difference between the total variance and the (weighted) expected total reward.